Allah Made Me Funny: Formation and early underground work (2003–2007)

-2008–present (mainstream success and critical acclaim)
+Mainstream success and critical acclaim (2008–present)

 In October 2008, Allah Made Me Funny: Live in Concert film was released at 15 screens in U.S. cinemas.
 The documentary/concert film, which was created from the longest-running comedy tour in America, follows Amer, Moss and Usman as they perform at comedy clubs around the country, and mostly features a performance before an audience at the Heritage Forum in Anaheim, California in August 2007.
 The film pauses between acts to chronicle how they make comedy from their personal experiences as Muslims in post 9/11 America, behind-the-scenes footage into the comedians' day-to-day family lives, the work that goes into their show and how they prepare new material.

 In April 2009, Allah Made Me Funny toured the UK, where they performed in cities, including London and Manchester.
 In October 2010, they took part in a one-off concert with Aamer Rahman and Nazeem Hussain (Fear of a Brown Planet) at the Athenaeum Theatre in Paris.

 In September, October and November 2011, they toured the U.S. and UK with their "Word Domination Comedy Tour", where they performed in cities including Washington DC, Manchester, London, Birmingham and Glasgow.

 Allah Made Me Funny have been featured in over 100 major world media, including CBS Sunday Morning, CNN Headline News, and a whole episode of ABC Nightline.
 In June 2013, Amer and Usman featured on an interfaith special What’s So Funny About Religion? which was broadcast on the CBS Television Network.

 Allah Made Me Funny have toured in over 30 countries in four different continents.
 They have been featured reviews and interviews from The New York Times, The Washington Post, Time and US television, plus international coverage on the BBC and in The Guardian.